GeospatialResearch/geo-visualisation-components/README.md

 # Geo Visualisation Components

-Geo Visualisation Components is a web-visualisation library for geospatial data.
+Geo Visualisation Components is an experimental web-visualisation library for geospatial data.
 In early development by Geospatial Research Institute Toi Hanagarau and written in TypeScript.